VasilGVasilev/devops/NB.md

     NB: Docker stores images on the machine you are using not in the directory you build it, thus, no cause for concern uploading into github repo without limit via .gitignore, but have .dockerignore file

+**Docker runs only Linux distributions on its containers, linux distributions are still distributions of the same OS, VMs are the tools that can containerize nested OS**

+Docker is a containerization technology that allows you to run applications and services in an isolated environment, known as a container.
+Docker containers do not have the ability to maintain an operating system like virtual machines do, but instead, they share the kernel of the host operating system.

+This means that you can only run Linux distributions on Docker because Docker containers rely on the Linux kernel.
+However, it's worth noting that you can run various distributions of Linux, such as Ubuntu, Debian, CentOS, and more, within Docker containers.